Acumatica/Acuminator/README.md

 * Navigation between related code elements
 * Code Map tool window which displays the structure of graphs, DACs and their extensions

- Also, Acuminator can colorize and format BQL statements, and can collapse attributes and parts of BQL queries.

 ## Diagnostics and Code Fixes
 Acuminator provides diagnostics and code fixes for common developer challenges related to Acumatica Framework.
 It finds common mistakes and typos that are usually not so easy to find, such as the following: